-As part of its review of the Rule 1010 Series, NASD Regulation considered whether the time frames in proposed Rule 1017 could be shortened so that the overall process would be completed in 90 days.
-NASD Regulation determined not to shorten the time frames at this time because other rule revisions (e.g., defining material change in operations and listing the documents required for the application) should speed up processing of applications, NASD Regulation is working on additional guidance to members on what types of documents and information the staff will require if a member requests approval to engage in certain specialized areas of the securities or investment banking business.
-This guidance will be posted on the Web Site in the future.
-NASD Regulation believes that these changes should be given a chance to work before any time frames are shortened.
-NASD Regulation will reconsider the issue one year after the rule revisions have become effective and more information is available about the processing time for applications.
+As part of its review of the Rule 1010 Series, NASD Regulation considered whether the time frames in Rule 1017 could be shortened so that the overall process would be completed in 90 days.

+NASD Regulation determined not to shorten the time frames at this time because other rule revisions (e.g., defining material change in operations and listing the documents required for the application), should speed up processing of applications.
+NASDR also intends to publish on its Web site further guidance to members on what types of documents and information the staff will require if a member requests approval to engage in certain specialized areas of the securities or investment banking business.